cf-toolsuite/spring-boot-starter-runtime-metadata/README.md

 ### Software Bill of Materials

 Explore and adapt some earlier work by Maciej Walkowiak, here: https://maciejwalkowiak.com/blog/maven-dependencies-spring-boot-actuator-info/.
+Also keep an eye on https://github.com/spring-projects/spring-boot/issues/22924.

 ### Cloud Foundry and Buildpacks